chrisconlin/Conlin_Latin102/translation1.md

 B. Grammatical questions
 Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.
 Dexamenus, dexameni, masculine.
-The form presented is accusative singular (It is a name).
+The form presented is accusative singular (It is a name). 👍 *(but let's capitalize genitive s., too, for a name)*

 Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
 Deianira, deianirae, feminine.
 The form presented is accustive singular.
-(It is also a name)
+(It is also a name) 👍 *(but let's capitalize genitive s., too, for a name)*

 Identify the form abesset, and explain why it is this tense and mood.
 Third person, singular, imperfect, active, subjunctive.
-It is subjunctive because it is secondary sequence, referring to circumstance and not time, and same time relation of subordinate clause.
+It is subjunctive because it is secondary sequence, referring to circumstance and not time, and same time relation of subordinate clause. ❌

 Identify the form uenisset, and explain why it is this tense and mood. third-person singular pluperfect active subjunctive.
 We need the pluperfect subjunctive here because it is expressing an action that happened prior to the action of the independent clause.
-It is subjunctive because it is emphasizing circumstance.
+It is subjunctive because it is emphasizing circumstance. 👍 *But maybe better to reverse order of your explanation: it makes  no sense to choose a tense of the subjunctive until you know you need the subjunctive!*

 Identify the form pollicitus est. What dictionary form would you look under to find this verb?